-- foundation courses in human and physical geography
+- Foundation courses in human and physical geography

-- upper-level courses (300-and 400-level) in their area(s) of interest
+- Upper-level courses (300-and 400-level) in their area(s) of interest

 What can I do with this major?

-As global ties continue to increase and as geographic technology continues to develop, geographers find themselves much in demand.
+As global ties continue to increase and as geospatial technology continues to develop, geographers find themselves much in demand.
 The majority of Miami graduates are working in international and domestic businesses or in government agencies like the U.S. Geological Survey, the Census Bureau, and the State Department.
 A sampling of our graduates includes a guide at a national park in Oregon, a teacher with Teach for America in Tennessee, a transportation planner for a county in Ohio, an environmental scientist with a water management district in Florida, and students attending law school and graduate school in urban planning.